n05la3/cmdtypist/README.md

 >CMDTYPIST comes bundled with a good number of lessons for both programmers and non-programmers.
-The non programmer lessons help train the user on basic typing techiques and the programmer lessons help both the programmer and non programmers to become better at typing.
+The non programmer lessons help train the user on basic typing techniques and the programmer lessons help both the programmer and non programmers to become better at typing.

 >An accurate speed algorithm in character per minute (CPM) and an approximate